srtee/lammps-USER-CONP2/README.md

 ```

 With units real or metal, fix efield already takes units of V/*length*, so no further conversion is needed.
-Applying the efield to "all" or to just solvent molecules gives equivalent results (fix conp does not communicate with other fixes to do its math ... maybe it should, but that's a topic for another day).
+Applying the efield to "all" or to just solvent molecules gives equivalent results
+(fix conp does not communicate with other fixes to do its math ... maybe it should, but that's a topic for another day).

-# Installation instructions

-As per the old conp: Simply copy all .cpp and .h files to the lammps/src folder, and compile.

 # Development: Other fixes included